 Injectables

-- Best for: reliable results and less frequent administration
+- Best for: consistent testosterone levels and less frequent administration

 - Not ideal if: you're less keen on injections, though subcutaneous options exist